githubtraining/training-manual/book/managers/02_getting_started.md

 ## Git and GitHub

-We will start by introducing you to Git, GitHub, and the collaboration features we will use throughout the class.
-Even if you have used GitHub in the past, we hope this information will provide a baseline understanding of how to use it to build better software!
+We will start by introducing you to Git, GitHub, and the collaboration features you will use to get things done.
+Even if you have used GitHub in the past, we hope this information will provide a better understanding of how to implement Git and GitHub within your organization or team to build better software together.

 ### What is GitHub?